Ramneek82810/Banknote-Fraud-Detector/README.md

 - Install the required libraries from the requirements.txt.

--Execute the script to get the results and predictions.
+- Execute the script to get the results and predictions.

 ## 📈 Results